 I am presently engrossed in reading The Letters of Nancy Mitford and Evelyn Waugh, by Charlotte Mosley (published in 1997).
 Their delightful correspondence affirms an enduring friendship between two of the twentieth century’s most amusing and gifted writers who sparred and duelled with each other on paper.

-The book had me regretting just how much the art of letter writing is a thing of the past.
+The book has me regretting just how much the art of letter writing is a thing of the past.
 How many of you still correspond?
-By this I do not mean the instantaneous electronic messages electronic via Twitter, SMS or Facebook.
+By this, I do not mean the instantaneous electronic messages electronic via Twitter, SMS or Facebook.
 I am referring to the exchange of lengthy, personal accounts of interesting everyday events between family or friends.

 BRT IO Welcome 16.12.2012

 There are no facts, only interpretations. - Friedrich Nietzsche.
 The truth I think that validates everything you have to say.

 My rocks are the memories from different adventures.
 I thought I would just leave this bag here.

 A blog full of humorous and poignant observations.